pprior123/family-car-log/README.md

 1. Click **➕ Add Log** button
 2. Fill in:
    - **Vehicle Name** (e.g., "Honda Civic", "Toyota Camry")
+   - **Date** - Defaults to today, but you can select any past date to backfill records!
    - **Current Odometer** reading in km
    - **Category** (maintenance, fuel, tires, repair, inspection, other)
    - **Notes** (what was done - optional)
 3. Click **Save Log Entry**

+### Deleting a Log Entry

+1. Find the log you want to remove
+2. Click the **🗑️ Delete** button at the bottom of the entry
+3. Confirm when prompted
+4. Entry is deleted and automatically synced

+### Adding Historical Records

+You can add maintenance records from the past:
+1. Click **➕ Add Log**
+2. **Change the date** to when the service actually occurred
+3. Fill in the details as normal
+4. Logs automatically sort chronologically

 ### Filtering by Vehicle